RoboJackets/software-training-old/projects/week_7/Instructions.md

 Now that we have derived the dynamics equations of our LQR controller, we can use them with a standard path tracking error cost function to track a trajectory.
 You will see some performance benefits from LQR since it is able to reason about the future of the trajectory it is tracking.
-The myopic behavior of the PID controller should look sad in comparison.
+The myopic behavior of the PID controller should look sad in comparison once you get both running.

 ### 1.3 The navigation stack